NFL Nostalgia: Ranking the Best Offenses in NFL History

 - Gary Anderson, all-time great kicker and tragic figure.

 Cunningham is magically reborn as a pocket passer at age 35, two years after briefly retiring to the broadcast booth.
 Moss catches 17 touchdown passes due to pure talent; Carter a dozen more with pure technique.
 Smith averages 4.8 yards per rush.
 Role players Jake Reed and Leroy Hoard provide slot receptions and short touchdowns.
-The Vikings average nearly 35 points per game, drop 41 points on the Cardinals in a playoff game, drive down to the 21-yard line late in the fourth quarter of a 27-27 tie with the Falcons in the NFC Championship Game, and then Anderson...
+The Vikings average nearly 35 points per game, drop 41 points on the Cardinals in a playoff game, drive down to the 21-yard line late in the fourth quarter leading 27-20, ready to put the game away for good.
+And then Anderson...

 Let's fade to black there and remember the 1998 Vikings squad for the strange, magnificent, unlikely thing that it was.